 The best way of combating this is by rinsing your mouth with the right liquid.
 Always use an alcohol-free mouthwash to rinse your teeth after brushing.
 This will help to remove the extra toothpaste in your mouth, without subjecting your teeth to problems.

 With proper care, your gums and teeth can remain healthy and strong throughout your life.
-There are several steps that you can take at home to improve your dental health,including brushing your teeth twice a day using a fluoride toothpaste, flossing your teeth daily, visiting a dentist regularly for cleaning and checkups, avoiding sugary drinks and foods amongst others.
+There are several steps that you can take at home to improve your dental health,including brushing your teeth twice a day using a fluoride toothpaste, flossing your teeth daily, visiting a dentist regularly for cleaning and checkups, avoiding sugary drinks and foods among others.